Richard Lynch -- Chair

 Luis Sanabria serves as the Secretary of Kenyan Schools of Hope.
 He is a civil engineer, husband and father of two.
-He has always tried to follow God's direction, no matter how scary it can seem to him, and He has always led Luis the way.
+He has always tried to follow God's direction, no matter how scary it can seem to him, and God has always led Luis the way.
 Luis has been seeking to serve and the Lord answered by sending him a phone call and email with this wonderful opportunity.
 Luis followed His direction and joined the Kenyan Schools of Hope Board.
 Luis has a daughter, and he sees her in these girls.
 He would like to give the Kenyan girls the best opportunity to be safe and taken care of.
 His wife and Luis are from Fort Worth, Texas and moved to the Houston area after graduating from the University of Texas at Austin.
 They have been calling Houston their home for 9 years.

 Rev. Chris Singer